 Ireland is renowned for it’s lush greenery.
 Enjoy a sunny day in one of Dublin’s well-kept parks for a picnic or a scenic run through the winding paths and ponds.
 St. Stephen’s Green, close to accommodations for Dublin interns, is located in the city center and has a waterfall and lake that are worth the trek.
 Phoenix Park is a much larger park, 1752 acres, located downtown that is great place to run, play a pickup game of soccer, or even see some herds of deer.

-3. Howth Harbor
+3. Howth Harbour

-If you need to get away from the bustle of the city-center, take a trip to visit Howth Harbor to see the rocky coastline of Dublin.
+If you need to get away from the bustle of the city-center, take a trip to visit Howth Harbour to see the rocky coastline of Dublin.
 On a nice day, you can walk along the coast and see colorful fishing vessels, sailboats, and hang out with some seals.

 St. Patrick's Cathederal